 On March 22, 2020, I issued a Directive to Long-Term Care Homes (Directive #3) requiring that short-stay absences not be permitted and that employers should work with employees to limit the number of different work locations that employees are working at.
-That Directive was replaced on March 30,2020 by more specific requirements for COVID-19.
-That Directive is now replaced by this Directive.
+That Directive was replaced on March 30, 2020 by more specific requirements for COVID-19.
+That Directive was further replaced by a revised Directive dated April 15th, 2020 which had more detailed and specific requirements.
+On May 21st, 2020 I issued a Directive that further clarified these requirements.
+That Directive is now replaced by this Directive, which makes very minor changes from the Directive dated May 21st, 2020.